Enter your ZIP to

 Myth #10: Solar Panels Make Homes Look Unattractive

 This may have been true during the earliest days of solar panel production, but today’s systems feature a lower and sleek profile to blend visually with roof color and pitch.
-Newer products like solar roof tiles and solar shingles fully integrate into a home’s roofing system for an unobtrusive and appealing look.
+Newer products like roof tiles and solar shingles fully integrate into a home’s roofing system for an unobtrusive and appealing look.

 Myth #11: Solar Systems Will Make My Electric Bill Disappear Completely